KozaPawel/sacramap-mobile/README.md

 - Marking visited churches
 - Searching for every church in a city
+- Clicking on searched/visited church navigates to his marker on a map
 - Map with every church
 - Map with visited churches
 - List of visited churches